turbokongen/hass-AMS/README.md

   - MA304T3

 Aidon:
-Aidon meters are not tested yet.
-Just programmed from available documentation.(Please report errors or if it's working)
+ - 6525 Thanks to @razzymoose for testing and providing patch :+1:

+ Not tested with, but should work:
  - 6515
- - 6525
  - 6534
  - 6540
  - 6550

-## *Installation*
+## *Installation
-Stop Home-Assistant,
-Find your MBus adapter port,
-copy *ams* folder into your *custom_components* folder, Start Home-Assistant,
+Copy *ams* folder into your *custom_components* folder, Start Home-Assistant,
 Set up the integration in the *Integrations* config,